IPO Update: GoHealth Gets $750 Million IPO Ready To Go (Pending:GOCO)

 GOCO is seeking an IPO transaction to buy the LLC interests of the operating company and hopefully have something left over for future expansion plans.

-The company’s financials show strong revenue growth, a swing to operating profit and virtually at net breakeven, with a sharp swing to positive cash flow from operations.
+The company’s financials show strong revenue growth, a swing to operating profit and virtually at net break-even, with a sharp swing to positive cash flow from operations.

 Marketing & advertising expenses as a percentage of revenue have fluctuated as revenues have increased, while the firm’s marketing & advertising efficiency ratio has dropped in the most recent period.

-The market opportunity for online insurance and with Medicare Advantage in particular is significant and GOCO is well positioned to take advantage of positive trends in both segments.
+The market opportunity for online insurance and with Medicare Advantage in particular is significant and GOCO is well-positioned to take advantage of positive trends in both segments.

-As a comparable-based valuation, the NYU Stern School basket of publicly held Financial Services companies (Non-bank and insurance) had an average EV / Revenue multiple of 30.15 in January 2020.
+As a comparable-based valuation, the NYU Stern School basket of publicly held Financial Services companies (non-bank and insurance) had an average EV/Revenue multiple of 30.15 in January 2020.

 The firm, which is not an exact comparable to the NYU basket, is seeking an EV/Revenue multiple of 11.04x at IPO.

-As a technology provider to industry as well as a front end to consumers for its Medicare Advantage signup, GOCO is a bit of a hybrid, so is difficult to pin down for a valuation comparison.
+As a technology provider to the industry as well as a front end to consumers for its Medicare Advantage signup, GOCO is a bit of a hybrid, so it's difficult to pin down for a valuation comparison.

 With an EV/Multiple of 11x at IPO, management appears to be essentially valuing the firm as a software company.